COVID-19 Resources here.

 Ron’s regional development work ranges from leading the planning for several of the Mon Valley’s abandoned steel mills and a Mon-Valley-Wide Economic Development Strategy, which was incorporated into Allegheny County’s Comprehensive Plan, to construction of public housing integrating market-rate and affordable housing with commercial uses.

-As VP for Community and Economic Development at an influential community services non-profit, Ron developed and directed the Pittsburgh region’s first green jobs training program called “Mon Valley Environmental and Innovative Training”, known as MOVE IT, which provided 180 people opportunities in environmental technician certification, supportive services, and supervised employment.
+Ron developed and directed the Pittsburgh region’s first green jobs training program called “Mon Valley Environmental and Innovative Training”, known as MOVE IT, which provided 240 people opportunities in environmental technician certification, supportive services, and supervised employment.
 He wrote the grant proposals to make this happen.

 As the collaborative potential of social media became evident he initiated a community organizing program using available new media to enhance community organizing in the Mon Valley.
-The “Community 2.0” program included the Gigapan panoramic photo platform for community storytelling and a low-power radio station where younger and older community members produced the broadcasts’ content aimed at sharing knowledge, increasing collaboration and showcasing community talent.
+The “Community 2.0” program included the Gigapan panoramic photo platform for community storytelling for younger and older community members.

 When he’s got time, Ron plays some jazz, classical, and blues on the piano, bikes around town, and gets the sailing skiff he built, the “Rainbow Trout”, out on the water.